-- Refine what we know about who can benefit from laser ablation
+- Tell us more about who can benefit from laser ablation

 - Help us know what results to expect

 - Help us know how to limit any risks

 During surgery, we carefully avoid harming the most critical areas of the brain, such as those important for language.
 Sometimes, this limits what we can do during surgery.

 Electric “brain mapping” (electrocorticography) is the standard way that doctors find areas of the brain that control important functions.
 Standard brain mapping is done in 1 of 2 ways: